Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the Deployment succeeded message.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image116.png "Deployment succeeded message")

-49. You will be failing the **OnPremVM** into the **Secondary** site that was deployed with your IaaS installation, so as a result you already have a Virtual Network created.
+49. You will be failing the **OnPremVM** into the **Secondary** site that was deployed with your IaaS installation, so you already have a Virtual Network created.
 Select **OK** on the Target blade to continue.

     ![Add storage account is selected in the Target blade.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image117.png "Target blade")